-There is a real temptation to jump up on a soapbox right now about all that is lacking in the area of ministry to and with seniors.
-It’s not a priority in the church, plain and simple.
-There is little in the way of resources or training or community, any of that.
+There is a real temptation to jump up on a soapbox right now about all that is lacking in ministry to and with seniors.

-It’s a real problem, but rather than dwell on the problem, let’s start the solution.
-Let’s start the conversations, let’s share ideas, let’s share our challenges, and let’s find solutions.
+But rather than dwell on the problem, let’s start the solution.
+Let’s start the conversations, let’s share ideas, share our challenges, and find solutions.

 That’s why I started this site.
-I wrote more about my journey here, but the bottom line is that there’s a void right now when it comes to information for people who care about the older adults in the church.
-My prayer is we can help fill this void.
+I wrote more about my journey here.
+The bottom line is that there’s a void right now in information for people who care about the older adults in the church.
+My prayer is that we can help fill this void.

 This is really about starting a conversation.
-I want to hear from you what is working, so that I can share that with the rest of the community.
-I also want to hear from you what you need or are lacking, so that together as a community we can identify solutions and resources to fill those needs.
+I want to hear about what works for you, so I can share that with the rest of the community.
+I also want to hear what you need or are lacking, so that together as a community we can find solutions and resources to fill those needs.

 The mission of this site is to encourage and equip.